stellar/stellar-protocol/core/README.md

 The protocol meetings will be used to decide on next step:
   * If the CAP has received support and general consensus, it is moved to `Awaiting Decision` ;
   * If the CAP requires some adjustments or needs to receive more feedback from the community, the meeting is adjourned ;
-  * If for any reason the CAP gets abandonned, it gets a status of `Rejected`.
+  * If for any reason the CAP gets abandoned, it gets a status of `Rejected`.

 ### Awaiting Decision -> Final Comment Period (FCP)
 * A vote will take place among the CAP Core Team.